bravotango/Portfolio/README.md

 ## JavaScript

-JavaScript is used to dynamically display current year in the footer
+JavaScript is used to dynamically display current year in the footer.

 JavaScript is also used to satisfy the acceptance criteria to click the work example image to open the deployed example.
 I liked having the example images as backgrounds, so I leveraged "onclick" on the image container to open the deployed example.